 DAAD Lecturers at Institutes of Higher Education in the UK and Ireland

-The DAAD supports about 400 lecturers in over 110 countries worldwide.
-Teaching and research fields are not only in German and European studies but also in German law, politics, and history.
-In the UK and Ireland, there are currently around 30 lecturers funded by the DAAD.
-In addition, there are three DAAD teaching assistants in Ireland.
+The DAAD supports around 400 Lecturers worldwide.
+Their teaching expertise is mainly in German Studies but in some cases also in German Law, Politics, and History.
+In the UK and Ireland, there are currently around 30 Lecturers funded by the DAAD.
+In addition, there are several DAAD Teaching Assistants in Ireland.

 Activate DAAD map